gvwilson/thirdbit/src/fiction/makers-return/index.md

 to faze one of those Z-bots.
 As I'm sure you know,"
 he added,
-nodding toward the larger bot standing behind the newcomers.
+nodding toward the larger bot standing behind Sindy.
 "I take it you're the mayor?"

 The wolf straightened slightly.